How To Gain Admission To Carnegie Mellon University

 8. Collect the requirements you’ll need for applying

-When you’ve picked your course, you can get on with it and get the requirements you’ll need for applying with Carnegie Mellon.
+When you’ve picked your course, you can get on with it and get the requirements you’ll need for enrollment at Mellon.
 The details are all here, but you may have a view of the essentials below arranged nicely courtesy of College Vine:

 - Common Application